Bamboo Organ: History

 The responsibility of maintaining the Bamboo Organ was passed to two young alumni of St. Joseph’s Academy, Cealwyn Tagle and the late Edgar Montiano.
 Both had been members of the Las Piñas Boys Choir, where their interest in the technical aspects of the instrument was noticed by Leo Renier, former director of St. Joseph’s Academy and founder of the choir.
 Renier encouraged them to pursue careers in organ building.

 Their training was made possible by the Bamboo Organ Foundation, Inc., a non-stock, non-profit organization dedicated to preserving and maintaining the historic Bamboo Organ.
 The foundation also promotes the spiritual, educational, and social enrichment of the Las Piñas community and organizes the International Bamboo Organ Festival.

 Tagle began his apprenticeship at Helmut Allgäuer Orgelbau in Grunbach, Austria, in 1988, followed by Montiano in 1990.
 That same year, they trained at Johannes Klais Orgelbau in Bonn, Germany.
 One of the projects they worked on was constructing an organ for the EDSA Shrine in Manila, which they helped assemble on-site in January 1992.

 Shortly after, they returned to Austria to complete their training by building a 22-stop pipe organ for the auditorium of St. Joseph’s Academy, their alma mater.
 Under the guidance of Helmut Allgäuer, the project was successfully completed and inaugurated during the 1994 Bamboo Organ Festival.

 In March 1994, Tagle and Montiano established Diego Cera Organbuilders, Inc., recognized as the first Filipino pipe organ building company.
 Since its founding, the company has restored four historic pipe organs and built ten new tracker organs, some of which have been exported to Lithuania and Austria.

 Clienteles and other works

-At present, they have been involved in the overhauling of the Manila Cathedral-Basilica Organ, supposedly the biggest organ in Southeast Asia.

-They have been involved in other church organ restorations, such as that of the pipe organs of Santo Domingo Church in Quezon City, and Espiritu Santo Church in Tayuman, Manila.
+They have been involved in other church organ restorations, such as that of the pipe organs of Santo Domingo Church in Quezon City, the Manila Cathedral-Basilica, whose organ is supposedly the biggest of its kind in Southeast Asia, and Espiritu Santo Church in Tayuman, Sta.
+Cruz, Manila.

 In addition, they performed restorative works on bellows in other churches such as San Agustin Church in Intramuros, and other historic organs found in Baclayon, Loboc, and Loay, Bohol.